zhongyuchen/few-shot-text-classification/README.md

 | Dev Accuracy (achieved the highest 0.8410 on episode 9200)|Test Accuracy (on episode 9200) |
 | ------|------|
 | ![dev_loss](pic/dev_acc.png) |__0.8452__ |

-## Reference

-This is an implementation of the paper [Few-Shot Text Classification with Induction Network](https://arxiv.org/abs/1902.10482).

 ## Author
 Zhongyu Chen